 Cropping is often used to fit an image into a limited space or to get rid of unwanted parts of a photo.
-Typically, cropping is done with a rectangle but it can also be done for other shapes.
+You can typically think of cropping in a rectangular, but you can also use other shapes.
 The process is similar but has a couple of slight differences.
 Let's see how you can crop a regular rectangular image into a circle.

 Promote the background

-If your image is a background, it won't let you have a transparent area as it will automatically fill anything you delete, with the background color of the Materials palette.
+If your image is a background, it won't let you have a transparent area.
+It will automatically fill anything you delete, with the background color of the Materials palette.
 So if you have a background layer, right-click on it, and choose Promote Background layer.
 That is when you will see the layer's name change to Raster.

 Make a selection